Introduction

 $ docker run -it --name Aperture_dev --mount source=vol1,target=/code fizban007/aperture_dev

-This will create a container named Aperture_dev
+This will create a container named Aperture_dev which mounts the volume at the

 correct location.
 Once in the container, one can clone the main code repo, use